lcroberts/lazylangs.nvim/README.md

 # lazylangs.nvim

+> [!WARNING]
+> Development for v2 is currently ongoing.
+This will include a
+> migration to the built-in neovim package manager introduced in v0.12 and will
+> probably include other breaking changes.

 lazylangs.nvim is a tool made to simplify setting up tools for programming languages by centralizing all tooling configuration into one place.
 It integrates with existing plugins and uses their configuration methods whenever